 Defining Email Signature Marketing

 Now, we all know what an email signature is.
-At its most basic level, it’s a contact block added to an email.
+At a basic level, it’s a contact block added to an email.
 Essentially, it’s an electronic business card.

 It gives information to a recipient on how to contact the person who’s emailed them.
 It’s an uncomplicated item that appears in standard corporate email.